iTwin/bis-schemas/Domains/2-DisciplinePhysical/Civil/RoadRailAlignment/RoadRailAlignment.remarks.md

 A `HorizontalAlignment` typically has the same `CodeValue` and Category as its associated `Alignment` instance.

 A `HorizontalAlignment` stores its visual geometry separately from geometry used for linear-referencing and design purposes, although the two could be identical.
-The former shall be stored in its `GeometryStream` whereas the latter shall be stored in the `HorizontalGeometry` property, encoded as a [Path](https://www.itwinjs.org/reference/core-geometry/curve/path/).
+The former shall be stored either in its `GeometryStream` or via child `GraphicalElement3d` instances, whereas the latter shall be stored in the `HorizontalGeometry` property, encoded as a [Path](https://www.itwinjs.org/reference/core-geometry/curve/path/).
 Each curve primitive in such *Path* describes a segment along the `HorizontalAlignment` as follows:

 - Linear segments shall be encoded as [LineSegment3d](https://www.itwinjs.org/reference/core-geometry/curve/linesegment3d/)s.
 - Circular arc segments shall be encoded as [Arc3d](https://www.itwinjs.org/reference/core-geometry/curve/arc3d/)s.